edbennett/publishing-analysis/_episodes/04-jupyter.md

 > ## Commit a notebook
 >
-> Add the notebook from the previous challenge to the `challenge` repository.
+> Install `nbstripout` into the `challenge` repository.
+Add the `maizeexports.ipynb`
-> Before you commit, do the following cleanup tasks:
+> notebook to the repository and commit it; what messages do you see?
+Has the notebook
+> been changed in the working directory?
 >
-> * Remove any output from the notebook
+> Now that the notebook is version controlled, do some tidying of the repository:
+>
 > * Adjust the notebook to output to files rather than the screen
 > * Attribute authorship for code that you didn't write
 > * Add documentation of what the notebook does